peetklecha/oodux/README.md

 })
 ```

-Cletus allows for better seperation of concerns, having the following method in your Cletus subclass:
+Oodux allows for better seperation of concerns, having the following method in your Oodux subclass:

 ```js
 get highestRankedPet(){